 A few alternatives to instant auto loans include:

-If you’re unable to get an instant auto loan, you may still be able to get an auto loan fairly quickly through a dealership.
+If you’re unable to get an instant auto loan, you may still get an auto loan fairly quickly through a dealership.
 Dealerships have their own network of banks and you may get approved with one of them.

 Keep in mind, however, that there are a few disadvantages of going this route.
-Dealership financing isn’t always transparent as dealerships are known to add unnecessary items such as extended warranties and service packages to auto loans.
+Dealership financing isn’t always transparent as dealerships frequently inflate consumer auto loan APRs and take the difference as profit.